NestoJosa/project-template-2/README.md

 Bootstrap
 - the styles are hosted locally in order to implement modifications
-- the scrupts are NOT hosted locally, because its currently not needed
+- the scripts are NOT hosted locally, because its currently not needed